-Emmanuel Kant does not intend to theoretically analyze moral commands and explain them on theistic accounts; rather, he holds that the acknowledgement of moral commands presupposes the existence of God, everlastingness of soul, and some other issues that he views the theoretical reason (al-'aql al-nadharī) incapable of discerning.
-He believes that after the practical reason (al-'aql al-'amalī) discerns moral commands, which are necessarily true, the mind inevitably acknowledges their corollary, namely the existence of God and everlastingness of the human soul.
-Therefore, from Kant's perspective, faith is founded in God consciousness as opposed to the moral codes being based upon belief in God.
+Emmanuel Kant does not intend to theoretically analyze moral commands and explain them on theistic accounts; rather, he holds that the acknowledgement of moral commands presupposes the existence of God, the everlastingness of soul, and some other issues that he views the theoretical reason (al-'aql al-nadharī) incapable of discerning.
+He believes that after the practical reason (al-'aql al-'amalī) discerns moral commands, which are necessarily true, the mind inevitably acknowledges their corollary, namely the existence of God and the everlastingness of the human soul.
+Therefore, from Kant's perspective, faith in God is founded on moral consciousness as opposed to the moral codes being based upon belief in God.
+[179]